-Manually figuring out what to measure (let alone how to do so) is extremely time-consuming, and you need to find a better way to report data so your team can stay focused on learning, improving, and innovating.
+Manually figuring out what to measure (let alone how to do so) is time-consuming.
+You need to find a better way to report data so your team can stay focused on learning, improving, and innovating.
 This requires buy-in at the VP or director level.
 Before approaching this conversation, you need to take two considerations into account.

 First, you need to understand that this is a big undertaking for your VP/director.
-They will need to get support from the entire engineering and DevOps team, as well as members of the product team, in order for this initiative to succeed.
+They will need to get support from the entire engineering and DevOps team, as well as members of the product team, for this initiative to succeed.
 Thus, it’s important that your appeal takes their point of view and goals into account.

 Now that you’ve got the basics of your proposal, it’s time to articulate the incentives.

 There are several major incentives for automating metrics and continuous learning.
 These are framed in a way that your VP or director will care about.

 Even with these incentives laid out, resistance is still likely.
 Here are some common rebuttals you should prepare for.

 If you’ve adopted incident management best practices, your VP/director might say that’s good enough.
 Additionally, they could argue that reliability isn’t a pressing issue at the moment, and that new features are a higher priority.
 In other words, the incentives favor immediate term as opposed to longer term goals.